fleetdm/fleet/handbook/product/README.md

 Before assigning an engineering manager to [estimate](https://fleetdm.com/handbook/engineering#sprint-ceremonies) a user story, the product designer ensures the product section of the user story [checklist](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=story&projects=&template=story.md&title=) is complete.

-Once a bug has gone through design and is considered "Settled", the designer removes the `:product` label and moves the issue to the 'Sprint backlog' column on the "Bugs" board.
-The product manager then prioritizes the bug into the "Sprint backlog" and assigns the group engineering manager.
+Once a bug has gone through design and is considered "Settled", the designer removes the `:product` label and moves the issue to the 'Sprint backlog' column on the "Bugs" board and assigns the group engineering manager.

 Learn https://fleetdm.com/handbook/company/development-groups#making-changes